jakobzhao/geog458/weeks/week07/readme.md

 **Learning Objectives**

-- the fundamental concepts relavent to online GeoNarrative;
+- the fundamental concepts relevant to online GeoNarrative;
-- Make a Cover Page with a fullscreen image or video;
+- Make a cover page with a fullscreen image or video;
 - Make a customized footer using Bootstrap;
-- Apply a story using GeoNarrative; and
+- Understand the data-attribute; and
-- Understand the data-attribute.
+- Apply a story using GeoNarrative,

 In this lecture, you will learn how to create a online Geo-Narrative.
 A GeoNarrative application, also being referred to as storymap, or map-based storytelling, is an visualization genre that primarily utilizes a series of maps or other types of geovisualizations to narrate a geographical event or phenomenon.
 In addition to geovisualization, there will be other form of information like scripts, images, or videos.
 This lecture mainly provides an online GeoNarrative template which can help you to make your own geo-narrative applications.
 To review the geo-narrative template, please visit [this link](https://jakobzhao.github.io/geog458/weeks/week07).